Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 Effectively communicate the goal of a specific Calendar App to potential customers, and provide more in-depth information for customers who downloaded the App already.

 ### Scope
-Explain why this App is easier and faster to use than other calendar Apps, present the key features, provide an online and downloadable user manual, Provide a contact form for feedback and updates, and show an App Store download link.
+Explain why this App is easier and faster to use than other calendar Apps, present the key features, provide an online and downloadable user manual, provide a contact form for feedback and updates, and display an "App Store" download link.

 ### Structure
-Use of a common tree structure: Navigation bar and 4 pages which are all accessible from anywhere on the website, answering the following questions:
+Use of a common tree structure: A navigation bar, and 4 pages which are all accessible from anywhere on the website, answering the following questions:
 - Home (*Why?*)
 - Key Features (*What?*)
 - Manual  (*How?*)